|Western Grey Kangaroo Macropus

 The Western Grey Kangaroo is distributed across southern Australia west of the Great Dividing Range.
+See the distribution map at IUCN.
 They are found in woodland and shrubland.

 They look very similar to Eastern Grey Kangaroo and the areas of distribution of these species overlap in the Murray-Darling River.